Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Background geometry

 with

-where $(t,x_{1},x_{2},\varphi,r)$ are coordinates of $AdS_{5}$, $r_{t}$ is the radial position of the event horizon, and gauge theory is on the boundary $r\rightarrow \infty$. $d\Omega_{5}$ denotes the volume element of the five-sphere $S^{5}$, $R$ is the radius of curvature, the parameter $q$ denotes the D-instanton density, in the dual picture, it also represents the vacuum expectation value of gluon condensation \cite{Shahkarami:2019zax}.
+where $(t,\vec{x},r)$ are coordinates of $AdS_{5}$, and $d\Omega_{5}$ denotes the volume element of the five-sphere $S^{5}$. $R$ is the radius of curvature, and $r_{t}$ is the radial position of the event horizon.
+Gauge theory is on the boundary $r\rightarrow \infty$.
+The integers $N_D$ and $N_c$ are the D-instanton and D3-branes numbers. $\alpha^\prime$ is related to string tension, and $V_4$ is world volume.
+The parameter $q$ is associated to the D-instanton density, which also represents the vacuum expectation value of gluon condensation in the dual picture \cite{Shahkarami:2019zax}.